Skip to main content

 Home Health

-Home health services in rural America are a growing need, but may be difficult to access for some rural residents.
-A 2022 Rural & Minority Health Research Center findings brief indicates that 10.3% of all rural ZIP Code Tabulation Areas (ZCTAs) were not served by any home health agency, with frontier and remote areas having the least access to home health care.
-Home is Where the Heart Is: Insights on the Coordination and Delivery of Home Health Services in Rural America, an August 2017 Rural Health Reform Policy Research Center policy brief, covers many barriers and challenges facing rural home health agencies that affect their ability to provide access in rural areas, including:
+Home health services in rural America are a growing need but can be difficult to access for some rural residents.
+A 2022 Rural & Minority Health Research Center findings brief indicates that 10.3% of all rural ZIP Code Tabulation Areas (ZCTAs) were not served by any home health agency, with frontier and remote areas having the least access to home healthcare.
+Home is Where the Heart Is: Insights on the Coordination and Delivery of Home Health Services in Rural America, a 2017 Rural Health Reform Policy Research Center policy brief, covers many barriers and challenges facing rural home health agencies that affect their ability to provide access in rural areas, including:

 See To what extent are home health services available in rural communities? on the Rural Home Health Services topic guide for more information.